Protest Hearings Database (Tax Code Sec. 41.13)

 GENERAL OFFICE INFO

 Please use common sense; if you have been diagnosed positive with COVID-19 or other communicable diseases, are exhibiting any symptoms associated with COVID-19 or other communicable diseases, or have been in contact with someone exhibiting symptoms, plan on conducting business with our office remotely by phone or email.
 The lock box continues to be available beside the front door for submission of Homestead Exemption applications, written information requests, protest forms, supporting documentation, and any other paperwork as needed.
-Documents may also be mailed or (except for state forms/applications) faxed or emailed.
-Forms must be physically signed by the authorized party; digital signatures are not accepted at this time.
+Documents may also be mailed, faxed or emailed.

 AS A REMINDER: The Appraisal District does not handle any matters related to tax payments and collections.
 Please contact the Tax Office directly at 325-365-2339 or visit their office behind the courthouse at 201 S. Broadway Street with any questions or to submit your payment.
 Payments may also be mailed to PO Box 517, Ballinger, TX 76821.